 - Organizations seeking to train multiple staff at a reduced cost.

 - It was written by a Subject Matter Expert in this field and former Instructor trainer for the Ontario Police College.

 - There is no requirement for an in-class, hands-on training module in order to become certified.

 - As an added bonus you will get the Handcuffing and Search modules and downloadable pdfs to keep.

 - Seek higher-paying work and improve your chances of landing jobs by proactively taking this training.

 - Ability to complete this course at your own pace.

-- Instructor expertise and assistance available through email.
+- Instructor expertise and assistance are available through email.

 Check out our Online Use of Force and Handcuffing FAQ below for even more information!

 *Disclaimer: Security Guard Training Canada is a marketer of this course only.
-Certification and training is managed by our licensed and insured partner.
+Certification and training are managed by our licensed and insured partner.

 Use of Force and Handcuffing – Course Outline